Toyin Falola: A tribute to my younger brother, By Matthew Hassan Kukah

 So, Toyin, one of the most authoritative historians in living memory, I should let you know that knowing you and being your friend is an honour I treasure.
 I have not met a man more intellectually endowed in my life.
 I do not know any other human being who has written as much as you have.
 Today, neither you, Bisi, the children nor any of your colleagues can say how many books, academic or conference papers you have written.
 Line for line, paragraph by paragraph, chapter by chapter, title by title, shelf by shelf, row by row, subject by subject, no one that I know of can occupy the space that your books occupy anywhere in the world.
 But I am getting emotional (an elder cannot do this) and I am ahead of myself.

-First, when I called to congratulate Toyin on January 2, I had made up my mind to really taunt him over our age difference.
+First, when I called to congratulate Toyin on the 2nd of January, I had made up my mind to really taunt him over our age difference.
 Sadly, I did not expect him to deflate my balloon with such ease.
-When I called, he immediately picked the phone, and, as if reading my mind, he said: I know you are my senior brother, Bishop, I know.
-My plans to rob pepper into his pride was deflated.
+When I called, he immediately picked the phone, and, as if reading my mind, he said: I know you are my elder brother, Bishop, I know.
+My plans to rob pepper into his pride were deflated.
 I felt so disappointed that he had caught me off balance.
 I therefore simply congratulated him and left it at that.
 It was the shortest conversation I have ever had with Toyin.

-Celebrating Toyin calls for a rolling out of drums from Ibadan, Yorubaland, the South-west, Nigeria or Africa.
+Celebrating Toyin calls for a rolling out of drums from Ibadan, Yorubaland, the South-West, Nigeria or Africa.
 It will be hard to know who qualifies to celebrate him or what aspect of his life needs to be celebrated.
-Is it his phenomenal, exceptional and almost unfathomable breathtaking intellectual depth, or it is his prodigious contribution to redefining the boundaries of Yoruba culture and orature?
-Any attempt to render Toyin in a local, sub-national or even national appellations does him great injustice.
+Is it his phenomenal, exceptional and almost unfathomable breathtaking intellectual depth, or his prodigious contribution to redefining the boundaries of Yoruba culture and orature?
+Any attempt to render Toyin in a local, sub-national or even national appellation does him great injustice.
 Toyin has risen beyond his community and the Nigerian nation.
 Toyin has risen beyond Africa.
 Toyin has taken his Yoruba nation, Nigeria, Africans here and in the diaspora into the orbit of global knowledge.
 He has placed our history and culture in the pantheon of the gods.
-I do not know anyone else in living memory that has done so much for promoting black history and culture on the world stage beyond mere drama and theatre.
-The ubiquitous Awards tell the story.
+I do not know anyone else in living memory who has done so much for promoting black history and culture on the world stage beyond mere drama and theatre.
+The ubiquitous awards tell the story.

 I am proud to call Toyin my friend.
-I am, even more so, that his friendship gives me a sense of validation even at an academic level.
-When I ask Toyin to read a draft manuscript or a paper, I almost find it difficult to argue with his insightful comments and views.
-Toyin can return a 200 to 300-page manuscript to you in less than two days and with detailed comments showing that he has read every line.
+I am; even more so that his friendship gives me a sense of validation at an academic level.
+Whenever I ask Toyin to read a draft manuscript or a paper, I almost find it difficult to argue with his insightful comments and views.
+Toyin can return a 200 to 300-page manuscript to you in less than two days and with detailed comments, showing that he has read every line.
 And for one who is always doing a thousand other things at the same time, I do not know his magic.

-I have tried to recall how and where we first met, but with age, a lapse in memory is pardonable.
-Given the age difference between us, he should have better memory.
-Although the friendship started in Nigeria in the 80s, it developed shortly after I arrived England to pursue by post graduate studies in 1986.
-The University of Cambridge offered him a place for his sabbatical leave between 1989 and 1990, I think.
-During his stay, he did most of the visits and unfortunately, I never really visited him.
-I took advantage of these visits and used our endless conversations to help in clarifying and giving some direction to the uncharted and pioneer research of my doctoral theses on, Religion and Politics in Nigeria.

-As a student, I had decided to leave the comfort of an accommodation with priests in north London and settled in a student hostel.
-I really wanted to put the life of privilege of a priest behind and throw myself into the anonymity of student life.
-I lived through the banter of the smoke-filled bar of SOAS in the 80s.
-It was the watering hole for aspiring secret service students and apparatchiks or students with left wing views then.
-You couldn’t have been in SOAS and not visit the Students’ bar whether you were an imam, a rabbi or a priest.
-Aspiring student spies often took advantage of the belief that inebriation created the perfect condition for loose lips!
-Those were the times of ideological debates of the cold war.

 Toyin’s mind processes different ideas like a combined harvester, separating, yet storing ideas where they belonged.
 On the surface, Toyin has what seems like a casual, even careless, carefree and an unserious look.
 He is far too informal for what he really is, the class he belongs to and what he represents.
 He comes across as a man who simply says, what you see is what you get.
 He doesn’t care what impression he makes and does not even try.
 One day, I paid the price as the man really brought shame to me in London.

 I decided to let Toyin take the lead since he was the special guest.
 When we got to the door, I heard Toyin introduce both himself and I to the doorman.
 The doorman obviously had Toyin’s name, but he told us that he could not enter because Toyin had a deficient dress code.
 Toyin was trying to make a case when our host appeared at the door.
-He looked at Toyin and I and knowing that the situation was irredeemable, went back in, retrieved his winter coat and led us to a bar nearby.
-He apologised for not telling Toyin he needed to wear a tie and took us to a nearby bar for where they continued their conversation.
+He looked at Toyin and I, and knowing that the situation was irredeemable, went back in, retrieved his winter coat and led us to a nearby bar.
+He apologised for not telling Toyin he needed to wear a tie.
 While I was nursing this humiliation, and feeling quite uneasy, Toyin behaved as if nothing bothered him.
 It was all in a day’s job.
 I admired him because I felt that it was really the measure of a great man so comfortable in his own skin.
 Toyin is no man of ceremonies.
-Everything for him is casual as long as decency and respect abound.
+Everything for him is casual, as long as decency and respect abound.

 Matthew Hassan Kukah is Bishop of the Catholic Diocese of Sokoto and founder of the Kukah Centre, Abuja, Nigeria.